lyuwen/CodeForces-Scraper/README.md

 [Codeforces](https://codeforces.com/) website.

 ## About the directories
-1. *COFO*
-This is a reference to our work (under review) _COFO: COdeFOrces dataset for ProgramClassification, Recognition and Tagging_ and contains a readme to provide a high level overview about the proposed dataset and related work done.
+1. **COFO** - This is a reference to our work (under review) _COFO: COdeFOrces dataset for ProgramClassification, Recognition and Tagging_ and contains a readme to provide a high level overview about the proposed dataset and related work done.

-2. *Images*
-It contains the images used in this repo.
+2. **Images** - It contains the images used in this repo.

-3. *Utility*
-It contains various utility python and bash scripts, useful while scraping the data using this scraper.
+3. **Utility** - It contains various utility python and bash scripts, useful while scraping the data using this scraper.

 ## Pre-requisites
 * Python (>=3.8.5)